sw0/Slin.MaskEngine/README.md

 ## Usage Introduction
 It's really simple that in most case you only need to:
 * Initialized a global/singleton MaskEngine instance
-* Define the profile that which kinds of names should be masked and masked in which way by adding `MaskAttribute` to your fields/properties.
+* Define the mask profile that which kinds of names should be masked and masked in which way by adding `MaskAttribute` to your fields/properties.
 * Call APIs to mask the string
-** Normaully, you can pass the request body, response body of Json or Xml/Soap directly to MaskObjectString, which will mask everything on the fly as long as you get MaskProfile setup.
+** Normaully, you can pass the request body, response body of Json or Xml/Soap directly to `MaskEngine.MaskObjectString`, which will mask everything on the fly as long as you get MaskProfile setup.

+**NOTE** A global instance/singleton instance of `MaskEngine` is suggested if the Maskconfiguration is same.

 ### define and enable Mask Profile
 Mask profile can be defined: